-Question Answer Marks EITHER 6(a) Discuss some of the effects created by Milton's use of different settings or locations in Paradise Lost, Books IX and X .
+Question Answer Marks EITHER 6(a) Discuss some of the effects created by Milton's presentation of conflict in Paradise Lost, Books IX and X .
 25 Mark according to the levels of response marking criteria.
-OR 6(b) Analyse the following extract, showing what it adds to your understanding of Milton's concerns in Paradise Lost, Books IX and X .
+OR 6(b) Paying close attention to Milton's poetic methods, discuss the following extract, showing what it adds to your understanding of his concerns in Paradise Lost, Books IX and X .
 25 Mark according to the levels of response marking criteria.